srinivas-swaroop/srinivas-swaroop/5thSEM/DAA LABFAT/LAB7-LCS/LabExerise.md

 ### 💡 Steps:

-1. For each element `num` in array:
+1. For each element .z`num` in array:

    * Use **binary search** to find the position `idx` in `lis` where `num` should go.
    * If `num` is **greater than all elements**, it extends the current LIS → add it to the list.